csaishih/foreground-extraction/README.md

-# Object Segmentation For Large Images
+# Foreground Extraction For Large Images
-Object segmentation has a wide number of uses in computer vision.
+Foreground extraction has a wide number of applications in computer vision.
 As technology advances, the resolution of your everyday photo also increases.
-This is problematic for older traditional object segmentation methods as the computation time increases tremendously when working with high resolution images.
+This is problematic for older traditional foreground extraction methods as the computation time increases tremendously when working with high resolution images.

-This repo proposes an object segmentation algorithm that reduces the time needed to process high resolution images while still achieving a decent result.
+This repo proposes a foreground extraction algorithm that reduces the time needed to process high resolution images while still achieving a decent result.
 Inspiration of algorithm came from [here](http://graphicsinterface.org/wp-content/uploads/gi2015-11.pdf).

 ## How it works